EaswarammaPreranaInc/Hackathon18Oct2025/Insights to be generated.md

 Intermediate :
  1. Gross vs Net revenue per month — compute both gross revenue (sum(order_value)) and net revenue after returns & refunds.
 Explain the assumptions you made for attribution (e.g., if return has no order_item_id, how did you match?).
  2. Customer cohort analysis (retention) — cohort by signup month: % retained and % repeat purchasers over 3, 6, 12 months.
+ 3. Revenue recognition comparison — compute monthly revenue by order/payment/delivered date and argue which is correct.